 Boston University offers world-class services and resources to students attending Summer Term.
-This page is your starting point for information about resources that are available to you on and around campus, including links to academic resources, health and wellness options, computing, and finding your way around campus.
+These pages provide information about resources that are available to you on and around campus, including links to academic resources, health and wellness options, computing, and finding your way around campus.

 George Sherman Union

 The George Sherman Union (GSU), located at 775 Commonwealth Avenue, is a central hub for student life.
 In addition to being home to 11 different types of dining options and a City Convenience store, the GSU acts as the host for frequent lectures and events, acting as the focal point of campus activity.
-Student groups and organizations are able to showcase their work and promote upcoming events in an exhibition area located through the main entrance of the building known as “The Link”, and there are a plethora of work spaces and study lounges available throughout the rest of the building.
+Student groups and organizations are able to showcase their work and promote upcoming events in an exhibition area located through the main entrance of the building known as “The Link," and there are several work spaces and study lounges available throughout the rest of the building.
 University-sponsored groups and organizations are able to reserve conference rooms located in the GSU for meetings and seminars through Events and Conferences.

 Along with its vibrant student presence, the GSU is home to multiple departments within the Division of Student Life, including the Community Service Center, the Dean of Students Office, the Howard Thurman Center for Common Ground, and the Office of Orientation.
 It is also the location of departments such as Catering on the Charles and Dining Services, as well as the Center for Gender, Sexuality and Activism (CGSA), the Islamic Prayer Room, and Student Government Offices.